-Furthermore codonopsis roots are plants that are Neutral in nature.
-This means that codonopsis roots typically don't affect the balance in your body.
+Furthermore Dang Shen is Neutral in nature.
+This means that Dang Shen typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
 Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
 The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
-The Neutral nature of codonopsis roots means that you don't have to worry about that!
+The Neutral nature of Dang Shen means that you don't have to worry about that!

-Codonopsis roots also taste Sweet.
+Dang Shen also tastes Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like codonopsis roots tend to slow down acute reactions and detoxify the body.
+Sweet ingredients like Dang Shen tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such codonopsis roots are thought to target the Spleen and the Lung.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+As such Dang Shen is thought to target the Lung and the Spleen.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.

 An acidic polysaccharide from the roots of Codonopsis pilosula may be a potential candidate compound for the prevention of tumor metastasis, presumably by inhibiting invasion, migration and adhesion of tumor cells, as well as the CD44 expression on the tumor cells.1